Is hot yoga safe?

 The good news: whether you practice hot yoga or not, there are plenty of modifications that allow you to retain the benefits of a yoga practice in general while staying safe during pregnancy.

 “Stay away from deep twists, deep backbends, and middle of the room inversions,” said Thomas.
-“I always explain the ‘why’ of which elements of poses should be avoided, because I’ve found that if students understand what is happening in their body, and why it may or may not be safe, it informs their practice.
-There is a common misconception that if things feel okay, than they are okay, which is not always true, particularly with ab work while pregnant.”
+“I always explain the ‘why’ of which elements of poses should be avoided.
+I’ve found that if students understand what is happening in their body, and why it may or may not be safe, it informs their practice.
+There is a common misconception that if things feel okay, than they are okay.
+[This] is not always true, particularly with ab work while pregnant.”

 Don’t view your pregnancy as a disease.